 - 2 tablespoons brown sugar

 - 1 teaspoon salt

-- 1/4 cup ketchup
+- 1 cup water

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Stove-top Baked Beans on Simply Recipes.
-Thank you!Print
+Thank you!

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.